Rostrenen

 Rostrenen (/fr/; Rostrenenn) is a commune in the French department of Côtes-d'Armor, in Brittany.

+The commune is listed as a Village étape.

 Geography

 Neighbouring communes

 Rostrenen is border by Mellionnec to the south, Plouguernevel to the east, Kergrist-Moëlou to the north, and Glomel to the west.

 Climate

 Rostrenen has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Rostrenen is 11.1 C. The average annual rainfall is 1146.6 mm with December as the wettest month.
 The temperatures are highest on average in August, at around 17.3 C, and lowest in January, at around 5.6 C. The highest temperature ever recorded in Rostrenen was 39.3 C on 18 July 2022; the coldest temperature ever recorded was -13.9 C on 20 January 1963.